Tutorial

 While essential for design, physical mannequins present significant challenges for modern e-commerce brands, from high costs to logistical complexities.
 Storing and shipping physical forms is expensive, and every photoshoot adds another layer of cost to your timeline.

-This is where AI-powered virtual clothing design mannequins are making a substantial impact, enabling brands to generate limitless on-model photoshoots from a single product image.
+This is where AI-powered virtual clothing design mannequins are making a substantial impact.
+Picjam's ghost mannequin removal tool enables brands to generate limitless on-model photoshoots from a single product image — sidestepping the need for physical mannequin photography entirely.

-Platforms like Picjam sidestep the need for physical mannequin photography entirely.
 Imagine taking one flat-lay shot of a dress and transforming it into a full campaign featuring a diverse range of models, dynamic poses, and on-brand backgrounds — all in minutes.
+This approach eliminates entire budget line items, such as model fees, studio rentals, and inventory shipping.

 The Shift to Digital is Confirmed by Market Data